Diya al-Dawla: History

 Abu Tahir Firuzshah was the son of Adud al-Dawla and a daughter of Manadhar, who was a Justanid king.
 Following 'Adud al-Dawla's death in 983, his possessions were divided between his sons.
 Samsam al-Dawla, who was the presumed successor of 'Adud al-Dawla, took power, but Sharaf al-Dawla took advantage of his position in Kerman to invade Fars.
 This invasion distracted Samsam al-Dawla and gave Abu Tahir Firuzshah the ability to set up his own independent rule in Basra, where he took the title of Diya' al-Dawla.

-Diya' al-Dawla, as well as another brother, Taj al-Dawla, who controlled Khuzestan, eventually decided acknowledge the authority of Fakhr al-Dawla, who ruled in Jibal.
+Diya' al-Dawla, as well as another brother, Taj al-Dawla, who controlled Khuzestan, eventually decided to acknowledge the authority of Fakhr al-Dawla, who ruled in Jibal.
 This was done in an attempt to protect themselves from the conflict between Samsam al-Dawla and Sharaf al-Dawla; Basra and Khuzestan were situated in between the possessions of the two and were therefore vulnerable.
 Nevertheless, after a few years Sharaf al-Dawla invaded and occupied Basra and Khuzestan, causing the two princes to flee to Fakhr al-Dawla's territory.
 There they found refuge in Ray.
 Neither of the two brothers managed to found any lasting line; consequently their role in Buyid politics was short.